turbot/steampipe-docs/docs/cloud/workspaces.md

+## Managing Users
+Workspaces in an organization can be shared with other members of your organization.
+Your personal workspace cannot be shared.

+You can add and remove workspace users from the **People** tab on your workspace page.
+To add a user to your workspace, click **Add Member**.
+Enter an email address or the user handle of an existing user and select a role for the user:

+| Role | Description
+|-|-
+| **Reader**    | Has full read access to the workspace.
+| **Operator**  | Has full read access to the workspace and can manage snapshots.
+| **Owner**     | Has full administrative access to the workspace, aside from adding connections to the workspace which is reserved for org owners.

+Click **Add**.
+The user will receive an email invitation to join the organization.

+To remove a user from the organization, select the options menu button (hamburger) to the right of the user and click **Remove**.

 ## Deleting Workspaces
 You can delete a workspace from its **Settings** tab.
 From the **Workspaces** tab for your user account or organization, click on the workspace you wish to delete.
 On the workspace page, go to the **Settings** tab, select **Advanced** from the menu on the left, and click **Delete workspace**.
 You will be prompted to confirm deletion; enter the workspace name and click **Delete**.